alessia-andrisani/NCX-UIKit-SwiftUI/README.md

-# Notes App - How to embed an Alert with Textfield in SwiftUI
+# Notes App - How to embed an Alert with TextField in SwiftUI

 ###### Created at Apple Developer Academy, Napoli.